openstack/ironic-specs/specs/juno-implemented/uefi-boot-for-ironic.rst

   - Different bootloaders will have different ways of preparing their configuration files.
-  - Though pxelinux and syslinx.efi have same configuration changes, but syslinux.efi is not yet availabe on ubuntu 12/13/14. syslinux.efi is scheduled for ubuntu utopic release.
+  - Though pxelinux and syslinx.efi have same configuration changes, but syslinux.efi is not yet available on ubuntu 12/13/14. syslinux.efi is scheduled for ubuntu utopic release.
   - We will support only elilo.efi at the moment.
 We can later add support to other efi bootloader.